Spirals-Team/banana-refactoring/README.md

 Go to class `bcu.nopol.main.Launcher.java` and set the constants:

 * `WORKSPACE_METADATA_PATH`
+* `ORIG_ECLIPSE_PROJECT_NAME`
-* `ECLIPSE_PROJECT_NAME`
+* `TARGET_ECLIPSE_PROJECT_NAME`
 * `OUTPUT_PROJECT_PATH`

 Run `bcu.nopol.main.Launcher.main` with argument "-1" (Run >> Run configurations).
-This replaces the source code of test classes and application classes of `spojo-core-refactored` by the instrumented version.
+This transforms the source code of test classes and application classes of `spojo-core` and put the instrumented version in TARGET_ECLIPSE_PROJECT_NAME.
 Refresh the project `spojo-core-refactored` to force full re-compilation.

 Run `bcu.nopol.main.Launcher.main` with  argument "-2".
 This computes the number of pure and impure tests, and the file `cutsPerIf` and split the test cases.
 Refresh the project `spojo-core-refactored` to force full re-compilation (esp of the split test cases).

-Run `bcu.nopol.main.Launcher.main` with  argument "-3".
-This transforms again the splited test classes of `spojo-core-refactored`.
-Refresh the project `spojo-core-refactored` to force full re-compilation.

-Run `bcu.nopol.main.Launcher.main` with  argument "-4".
-This runs the test suite again to compute the number of pure and impure tests after b-refactoring.
+That's it, you have the refactored test suite!

 ** If one of the phase fails, always start at phase #1 again **